 img

 The tub floor support comprises a table-like structure of plywood and legs.
 I decided to cut ½" off the bottom of each leg.
 Fortunately the table was only pinched in place and not screwed to the floor of the RV.
 I bought a Dremel Multi-Max tool with a flush cut blade to do the job.
 I can't think of any other tool that could have squeezed into such a tight space.
 The job still cost a lot of contorting and sore muscles.

 After I shortened the table legs I cut a piece of plywood to apply weight to the inside edges of the tub ledge.
-Hopefully the tub will reshape itself over time.
+The tub has somewhat reshaped itself over time.
+It's not great, but better than it was.

+img